At a Glance

 Xylitol is commonly used in:

-- Toothpaste and mouthwash (specifically for dental health)
+- Toothpaste and mouthwash (to promote oral health)

 - Mints and hard candies